gocurr/good/README.md

 # The Go App Boot Framework

-`good` is a http framework that makes developers write go applications much easier.
+`good` is a `Go` framework that makes developers write go applications much easier.

 ## Download and Install